esuo1198/TaikoArcadeLoader/README.md

 [emulation]
-usio = true                 # If usio emulation is disabled, you need to place bnusio_original.dll (unmodified bnusio.dll) in the executable folder. card_reader = true          # Disable this if you have an original namco card reader qr = true                   # Disable this if you have an original namco qr code scanner
+usio = true                 # If usio emulation is disabled, you need to place bnusio_original.dll (unmodified bnusio.dll) in the executable folder. card_reader = true          # Disable this if you have an original namco card reader accept_invalid = false      # Enable this if you want to accept cards incompatible with the original readers qr = true                   # Disable this if you have an original namco qr code scanner

 [graphics]